10yard/pactrainer/readme.md

 # Pattern Trainer Plugin for Pac-Man #

-The Pac-Man Trainer is an aid to learning the common patterns for completing boards.
+The Pac-Man Trainer will help you to improve your Pac-Man skills.
+It is an aid to learning the common patterns for completing boards.
 You follow an on-screen path through each board.
 For the pattern to hold,  you must stay on track and turn corners quickly - steering ahead of each turn.

-The trainer can help you to reach the 9th Key (at level 21) from which point all of the boards play the same until you reach the infamous split-screen at level 256.
+There are different pattern sets to help you get to achieve your goals.
+You may want to reach the 9th Key at level 21 from which point all of the remaining boards play the same.
+You may want to complete the game by reaching the infamous split-screen at level 256.
+You may want to achieve a "Perfect Pac-Man" score of 3,333,360 by eating every pellet, every bonus and every ghost possible.
+You may just want a new PB!

 ![Pac-Man Trainer Plugin Demo](demo.gif)